Skip to Content

 Last year, I got a soda stream for my birthday and I use it almost every day.

 One of the things I love about my mixer is that it’s refurbished.
-Kitchen Aid has a great section of their website where you can get amazing secondhand appliances.
+Kitchen Aid has a great section on their website where you can get amazing secondhand appliances.

-I definitely use both of them, especially when meal prepping but I use them a few times a month.
+I definitely use both of them (especially when meal prepping) but I only use them a few times a month.

 I keep my food processor around because it’s a chopping machine.
-I like using the grating attachment to grate onions, carrots, and beets.
+The grating attachment also makes it super convenient to grate onions, carrots, and beets.

 It’s also a lot easier to use a food processor to make homemade hummus and homemade peanut butter.